Holland–Bukit Timah Group Representation Constituency: Constituency profile

 A large portion of Holland–Bukit Timah GRC is made up of greenery and nature reserves, namely the Bukit Timah Nature Reserve, the Rifle Range Nature Park, the Central Water Catchment and the preserved Bukit Timah railway station as part of the Rail Corridor.
-The parks of Mandai Wildlife Reserve are also located in the constituency.
+The parks of the Mandai Wildlife Reserve are also located in the constituency.

-Holland–Bukit Timah GRC is known as one of the wealthiest constituencies in Singapore, due to an above-average rate of multimillion-dollar private housing, (Note: As of 2025, 31.9% of the constituency's population lived in condominiums and 14.1% lived in landed property.
+Holland–Bukit Timah GRC is known as one of the wealthiest constituencies in Singapore, because of an above-average rate of multimillion-dollar private housing, (Note: As of 2025, 31.9% of the constituency's population lived in condominiums and 14.1% lived in landed property.
 The total of 46% living in private housing is more than double the national average of under 20%.) predominantly owned by the wealthiest residents of the country.
 As such, it has been nicknamed the "rich man's ward" or "rich man's GRC".
-However, HDB estates, (Note: Estates in Singapore comprising public apartments, or flats, built by the Housing and Development Board (HDB).) concentrated in Bukit Panjang (excluding the SMC) and Ghim Moh, are more middle-income.
+However, HDB estates, (Note: Estates in Singapore consist of public apartments, or "flats", built by the Housing and Development Board (HDB).) concentrated in Bukit Panjang (excluding the SMC) and Ghim Moh, are more middle-income.